rkuykendall/rkuykendall.com/_posts/2016-04-16-comic-pull-list-python.md

 tags: [comics, code]
 ---

-This is **marvelous**, a brand new library for Python to work with the [Marvel API](http://developer.marvel.com/)!
-The project is very new, but I'm already using it ever week to see what new Marvel comics are being released.
+This is **marvelous**, a library for Python 3 to work with the [Marvel API](http://developer.marvel.com/)!
+The project is young, but I use it every week to see what new Marvel comics are being released.

 ## Install marvelous with pip